mkumar2307/Terraform-Associate-Exam-Resources/README.md

 4. Submit a pull request
 5. Wait for the pull request to be reviewed and merged
 6. :tada: Celebrate! :tada:

+## Note
+This repository contains only free resources.
+We do not sponsor, endorse, or recommend any paid courses or services.